DrTrojanDevil/spatula/README.md

 #Spatula

-Because it's way easier than copy/pasteing 9000 pages.
+Because it's way easier than copy/pasting all the pages.

 ##Usage: